Preparing for your driving experience at Road America.

 Road America is located at: N7390 State Highway 67, Plymouth, WI 53073

 Your reserved time is your Xtreme Xperience Check-In time.
-Please be at our Check-In area at the time you reserved, and have your driver’s license and confirmation out and ready.
+Please be at our Check-In tent at the time you reserved, and have your driver’s license and confirmation readily available.
 We will accept your confirmation via paper form or on your mobile device.
-Reminder: Road America is in the Central Time Zone.
+Reminder: Road America is in Central Time Zone.

+Be prepared to check in at the main gain upon arrival.
 For XX Guests, there are no fees to park at Road America.
-General parking is available on any open grass area and directly to the East of the Gift Shop/Banquet building.
+General parking is available on any open grass area and directly East of the Gift Shop/Banquet building.

 Any XX branded area after Check-In is considered the “Pit Area” and adults will need a spectator pass.
 VIP Pit Pass access ($10 per adult) provides closer spectator viewing in the pit area (kids 12 under are FREE but must be with an adult).
 Tented seating, bleachers, close photo opportunities, and waters are included in the Pit Pass, but cannot be promised for free spectator areas.